 Should I start with matte or glossy molds?

-Matte or lightly textured molds are easier for beginners because they hide small surface flaws better than glossy ones.
-Glossy molds copy every scratch, bubble, and drag line, so they are better once your cooling and demolding routine is already consistent.
+Matte or lightly textured molds are usually easier for beginners because they hide small surface marks better than glossy ones.
+Save glossy finishes for later, when your cooling and demolding routine is already steady.
+If you are still deciding between finish, material, and shape together, go back to how to choose the right candle mold.

 Do I really need silicone, or can I start with metal?